TheThingsNetwork/docs/_content/gateways/start/list.md

 This is a list of commercial LoRaWAN gateways currently available for purchase.
 If you notice one isn't listed, [add it to our documentation](https://github.com/TheThingsNetwork/docs/edit/master/_content/gateways/start/list.md)!

-## The Things Network
+## The Things Indoor Gateway

-+ [The Things Gateway](../gateway): At a price of €300 and with its easy web-based setup, it is the best choice to help build The Things Network.
++ [The Things Indoor Gateway](../gateway): A fully compliant, ultra low-cost, 8 channel LoRaWAN gateway, with WiFi as the backhaul.

 ## Open Source